Thurton Primary is an inclusive school, founded on Christian teachings, which serves the community.

 - treating acts of discrimination as a disciplinary offence;

-- Children gain an understanding of the similarities and perceived differences between people within and outside our local community.
+- children gaining an understanding of the similarities and perceived differences between people within and outside our local community;

-Children learn about the Rights and Responsibilities they have through Collective Worship and specific days such as United Nations and Commonwealth Day.
+Children learn about Rights and Responsibilities through Collective Worship and specific days, such as United Nations Day.